persamplex/docker-composes/README.md

 # docker-composes

-some docker compose for you
+some docker compose files to use